The big money is calling a halt to the surge in stock prices.

 The thesis that the economy may be slowing will be tested next week with the publication of two regional manufacturing reports from the New York and Philadelphia regions.
 They are a precursor to the bigger national ISM surveys published at the start of next month.

 However, some say there is room for the market to move higher before taking a turn for the worse.

-Bullish investors point to robust first-quarter earnings.
-Just fewer than three quarters of S&P 500 <.SPX> companies beat Wall Street's earnings estimates and investors have pointed to sturdy revenue growth.
+Bullish investors point to robust first quarter earnings.
+Just under three quarters of S&P 500 <.SPX> companies beat Wall Street's earnings estimates and investors have pointed to sturdy revenue growth.
 The S&P's index of retail stocks <.RLX> recently hit all-time highs.